WasmEdge/WasmEdge/examples/plugin/wasmedge-zlib/README.md

 ## Difference between Native & WASM Module

-- Since wasmedge-zlib ignores the custom memory allocators provided by the program for zlib library, any code on the allocator (including log statements) won't run.
+- Since wasmedge-zlib ignores the custom memory allocators provided by the program to the zlib library, any code on the custom allocator function won't run.
-- This will have no effect on the actual zlib compression & decompression & library usage, and will therefore be almost transparent to the program/module using the zlib library (wasmedge-zlib).
+- This will have no effect on the actual zlib compression, decompression or any library usage, and will therefore be almost transparent to the program/module using the zlib library (wasmedge-zlib).